Everything you need to know...

 Advanced strength and conditioning practitioners need a wide range of knowledge, practical skills and applied techniques to meet the requirements of such a highly specialised role.
 This course will prepare you to evaluate the physical elements of sport performance or health settings, developing tailored strength and conditioning interventions, as well as your practical coaching skills through experiential learning.

 Find out more at our postgraduate open days.
 Book now for your place.

 How you learn

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

-The course is delivered by world-class practitioners and researchers with a wealth of coaching and applied experience.
-All content is developed specifically for this course, ensuring it is cutting-edge, world-leading and practically applied.
+You’ll be taught by world-class practitioners and researchers with a wealth of coaching and applied experience.
+All the course content is developed specifically for this course – ensuring it’s cutting-edge, world-leading and practically applied.

 You learn through

 - seminars and lectures